samueleverett01/N-Rule-Maps/README.md

 Running this n-rule maps program requires Python 3.x, the Python Math and Random packages, Matplotlib, and NumPy.

 ## Research Papers
 The attachment `Perpindicular Projection Map Research Paper` is math paper studying a specific case of n-rule maps defined over the space of three pairwise nonparallel, nonconcurrent lines in R2.
 This paper will appear in the *Journal of Dynamical Systems and Geometric Theories*.
-A second paper discussing general n-rule maps in complete generality, as well as their application to problems in Dynamical Systems is being written.
+A second paper studying n-rule maps in complete generality, in the context of Dynamical Systems and geometry is upcoming.